petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/includes/esv6-series-specs.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: As an IT specialist, I want to access detailed specifications for the Esv6-series VMs, so that I can select the appropriate configuration for my workloads based on performance and capacity needs.
 ---
 | Part | Quantity <br><sup>Count Units | Specs <br><sup>SKU ID, Performance Units, etc.  |
 |---|---|---|